telerik/maui-docs/knowledge-base/entry-visual-states.md

 ## Description

-How can I set the Visual States in the Telerik UI for .NET MAUI Entry?
+How can I set the visual states of the Telerik UI for .NET MAUI Entry control?

 ## Solution

-The RadEntry control inherits the Visual States, which comes from the .NET MAUI Entry.
-The `Visual State Manager` introduces the concept of visual states.
-It defines a visual state group named `CommonStates` with the following visual states: `Normal`,`Disabled`, `Focused`, `Selected` and `PointerOver`.
-It is a good practice to set all visual states even if there is nothing to set in them.
+To set the visual states of the Entry control, use the `RadEntry` class, which inherits them from the Entry, and the concept of the visual states, which is introduced by the `VisualStateManager` configuration. `VisualStateManager` defines a visual state group named `CommonStates` and supports the `Normal`, `Disabled`, `Focused`, `Selected`, and `PointerOver` values.
+It is recommended that you add configurations for all visual states that are available.

 ```XAML
   <telerik:RadEntry x:Name="tEntry" Placeholder="telerik">